Lima Motorcycle Accident Lawyer

 One of the most critical statutes motorcycle crash victims in Lima should be aware of is the statute of limitations.
 ORC §2305.10 states that a plaintiff must file their personal injury lawsuit within two years of the date of injury.
 Failure to file within the allotted time could permanently prevent an injured party from seeking recovery.

 Ohio follows the modified comparative fault standard—also known as the 51 percent bar rule—to determine the primary party at fault in personal injury cases.
-Under this rule, a motorcycle collision plaintiff in Lima cannot recover compensation in a personal injury action if they are found to be 51 percent or more at fault for causing the accident.
+Under this rule, found in Ohio Revised Code § 2315.32, a motorcycle collision plaintiff in Lima cannot recover compensation in a personal injury action if they are found to be 51 percent or more at fault for causing the accident.

 If the plaintiff is found 50 percent or less at fault, they may recover damages reduced by the amount of responsibility they contributed to the cause of the accident.
 For example, a plaintiff found to be 10 percent at fault for causing a accident could recover for 90 percent of their total damages.
 A skilled Lima motorcycle collision attorney could help evaluate a potential plaintiff’s percentage of fault and work with them to pursue the maximum available compensation.